NorfairKing/easyspec/README.md

 You can either install `quickspec` globally with `cabal install quickspec`, or you can have `stack` arrange everything for you by using `stack exec` to run the commands described below.
 For example, instead of running `easyspec discover MyFile.hs`, you would have to run `stack exec easyspec -- discover MyFile.hs`.

-To discover the properties of a function `func` in a file `File.hs`, you can run `easyspec discover File.hs func`.
+To discover the properties of a functlon `func` in a file `File.hs` in the directory 'example-dir', you can run `easyspec discover File.hs File.func --base-dir example-dir`.
 Easyspec will find all the functions that are in scope at the top-level of a module (including all the imported functions).
 Then it performs its magic and uses `quickspec` to discover the properties of the chosen function with respect to all the other functions in scope.